yutiansut/luokr.com/README.md

 luokr.com
 =========

-The initial version of LUOKR.COM was developed in July 2013 by Alvan. it is a Python-based server application using the Tornado framework at backend and the Bootstrap framework at frontend.
+The initial version of luokr.com was developed by @Alvan in July 2013.
+It is a Python-based server application using Tornado framework at backend and Bootstrap framework at frontend.
-Now it just a simple blog(like wordpress) about technology and life.
+Now just a simple blog(like wordpress) about technology and life.

 Below is the main directory structure: